stonepros/stone/doc/rados/api/librados-intro.rst

 a cluster handle that your app will use to connect to the storage cluster, and then 2) use that handle to connect.
-To connect to the cluster, the app must supply a monitor address, a username and an authentication key (cephx is enabled by default).
+To connect to the cluster, the app must supply a monitor address, a username and an authentication key (stonex is enabled by default).

-.. tip:: Talking to different Ceph Storage Clusters – or to the same cluster with different users – requires different cluster handles.
+.. tip:: Talking to different Stone Storage Clusters – or to the same cluster with different users – requires different cluster handles.

 RADOS provides a number of ways for you to set the required values.
-For the monitor and encryption key settings, an easy way to handle them is to ensure that your Ceph configuration file contains a ``keyring`` path to a keyring file and at least one monitor address (e.g., ``mon host``).
+For the monitor and encryption key settings, an easy way to handle them is to ensure that your Stone configuration file contains a ``keyring`` path to a keyring file and at least one monitor address (e.g., ``mon host``).
 For example::

 	[global]
 	mon host = 192.168.1.1
-	keyring = /etc/ceph/ceph.client.admin.keyring
+	keyring = /etc/stone/stone.client.admin.keyring

-Once you create the handle, you can read a Ceph configuration file to configure the handle.
-You can also pass arguments to your app and parse them with the function for parsing command line arguments (e.g., ``rados_conf_parse_argv()``), or parse Ceph environment variables (e.g., ``rados_conf_parse_env()``).
+Once you create the handle, you can read a Stone configuration file to configure the handle.
+You can also pass arguments to your app and parse them with the function for parsing command line arguments (e.g., ``rados_conf_parse_argv()``), or parse Stone environment variables (e.g., ``rados_conf_parse_env()``).
 Some wrappers may not implement convenience methods, so you may need to implement these capabilities.
 The following diagram provides a high-level flow for the initial connection.